Australia's Albanese says discussed trade, consular and human rights issues with China's Xi | Politics

 - Country:

-Australian Prime Minister Anthony Albanese said he discussed trade, consular and human rights issues during a meeting with China's President Xi Jingping at the G20 in Bali on Tuesday.
+Australian Prime Minister Anthony Albanese said he discussed trade, consular and human rights issues during a meeting with China's President Xi Jinping at the G20 in Bali on Tuesday.

 "This was another important step towards the stabilisation of the Australia-China relationship," Albanese said in a statement.